wshearin3/Challenge-1/README.md

 ## Credits

-Edits performed soley by me, started code for webpage provided by Xandromus.
+Edits performed soley by me, starter code for webpage provided by Xandromus.

 ## License